Choosing the Right Bottom Paint for Your Boat

 How Antifouling Works

-Copper compounds remain the most effective antifouling agents for most applications, with cuprous oxide being the standard active ingredient.
-The copper content, measured in microns or percentage, directly correlates with protection level.
-Premium paints typically contain 40-67% cuprous oxide by weight, while economy formulations may contain as little as 20%.
+Copper compounds are still the go-to antifouling agent for most of us, with cuprous oxide being the standard workhorse.
+The copper content (measured in microns or percentage) directly translates to how much protection you’re getting.
+The premium stuff typically runs 40-67% cuprous oxide by weight, while the budget formulations might only pack 20%.
+You get what you pay for here, believe me.

 Types of Antifouling Paint